aptos-move-test/Personal-Data-Storage/Readme.md

 # **Digital Identity:**

+Digital is a term that has become ubiquitous in our lives, referring to anything that involves or is related to computers, electronic devices, or the internet.
+The digital world has brought with it many benefits, such as faster communication, easier access to information, and increased productivity.
+However, it has also brought new challenges, particularly in the realm of personal data storage and security.

+Another important concept related to digital is digital identity.
 A digital identity arises organically from the use of personal information on the web and from the shadow data created by the individual’s actions online.
 A digital identity may be a pseudonymous profile linked to the device’s IP address, such as a randomly generated unique ID.
-Data points that can help form a digital identity include usernames and passwords, driver’s license numbers, online purchasing history, date of birth, online search activities, medical history, etc. Biometrics, Behavioral, and Biographic are models that make up a person’s identity. ([ConsenSys](https://consensys.net/blockchain-use-cases/digital-identity/))
+Data points that can help form a digital identity include usernames and passwords, driver’s license numbers, online purchasing history, date of birth, online search activities, medical history, etc. Biometrics, Behavioral, and Biographic are models that make up a person’s identity.